Riot settles gender discrimination lawsuit for $100 million

-Industry titan Riot Games has settled its gender discrimination class-action lawsuit with California state agencies for a total of $100 million.
-The League of Legends publisher will pay $80 members to members of the class-action suit, while $20 million will go to the plaintiffs' legal fees.
+League of Legends and Valorant developer Riot Games has settled its gender discrimination class-action lawsuit with California state agencies for a total of $100 million.
+The League of Legends publisher will pay $80 million to members of the class-action suit, while $20 million will go to the plaintiffs' legal fees.

-The lawsuit started in 2018 after an expose by Kotaku outlined a "culture of sexism" at Riot.
-The suit was set to be settled in 2019 for $10 million, but California's Department of Fair Employment and Housing (DFEH) blocked the agreement by filing an argument with the court that the collective victims should be entitled to as much as $400 million.
-Both sides of the lawsuit have signed the agreement, which will now go to a judge for approval.
+The lawsuit started in 2018 after an exposé by Kotaku outlined a "culture of sexism" at Riot.
+The suit was set to be settled in 2019 for $10 million, but California's Department of Fair Employment and Housing blocked the agreement by filing an argument with the court that the collective victims should be entitled to as much as $400 million.
+Both sides of the lawsuit have signed the $100 million agreement, which will now go to a judge for approval.

 The class eligible for a payout includes approximately 1,065 women employees and 1,300 women contract workers since November 2014.
 Those who have worked with the company longer are entitled to a larger payout.
 Under the settlement, Riot is also obligated to implement workplace reforms, allow third-party analysis of its pay structures, hiring, and promotion practices, and allow independent monitoring of sexual harassment and retaliation claims at Riot's California offices.